#LogisticsAdvice

 Here are four factors you need to consider:

 Many businesses are strategically distributing their stock among small regional warehouses, focusing on popular and seasonal items to reduce the distance for final delivery.
-According to Roy Hughes, EVP Network Operations Europe, DHL Express, several 'power cities', such as New York and Beijing, are "facilitating and driving this localization trend".

 SMEs may lack the resources for their own warehouses, but some logistics firms offer access to unused temporary storage.
 This enables e-commerce brands to store inventory and offer same-day delivery to local customers.

 The crowdsourcing solution is still not ideal for transporting more expensive, bulkier packages, which is when you will probably want to use a more established shipper.
 However, such deliveries present their own issues, with trucks having to find a suitable unloading spot or navigate smaller inner-city roads.
-As out-of-route miles account for 3-10% of a driver’s total mileage, inefficient route planning can add a hidden cost to already expensive services.3
+As out-of-route miles account for 3-10% of a driver’s total mileage, inefficient route planning can add a hidden cost to already expensive services.5

 As these new technologies continue to play an expanding role in improving the last mile, Mei Yee Pang, Head of Innovation, Asia Pacific DHL Customer Solutions and Innovation, reiterated that it is vital now to be taking “a data-driven approach in servicing customers.”